<img src="coworkers.jpg" alt="Professionals working and collaborating in a modern office">

 Corporate structure history should be preserved to produce “point-in-time” reports for key information that varies over time, such as ownership and slates of officers and directors.

 Users should be able to search both data and documents easily and quickly.
-Entity data must be linked with the underlying documents that govern the data.
+Business entity data must be linked with the underlying documents that govern the data.

 Best practices in corporate governance workflows

-Role-based security settings are important so that “power users” have complete control over security.
+Role-based security settings are important for allowing “power users” to have complete control over security.
 Security settings must be precise enough so these users can approve data entered by other departments before they are merged into the database.

 Workflows for inputting and updating information should be easy and transparent.
 For example, the system should have the ability to quickly generate unanimous written consents for multiple companies to speed the ability to create resolutions and have them signed.

 The system should help eliminate redundant and repetitive manual data entry.
-There are several examples of this — the ability to automatically pre-populate compliance filings with entity data, retiring and replacing a director in many entities at one time, or updating a document owner across hundreds of documents at once.
+Here are several use-case examples: the ability to automatically pre-populate compliance filings with entity data; retiring and replacing a director in many entities at one time; or updating a document owner across hundreds of documents at once.

-Storing entity locations and all associated addresses is made even more powerful when integrated with the customized compliance calendar for tracking location-specific requirements and dates.
+The ability to store entity locations and all associated addresses is made even more powerful when integrated with a customized compliance calendar for tracking location-specific requirements and dates.

-You should be able to view data on officers and directors from multiple perspectives, for example by their role, which entities they have authority for, and tenure.
+You should be able to view data on officers and directors from multiple perspectives.
+(For example, you may want to view by their role, which entities they have authority for, and their tenure.)
 Entity capital structure, management, and ownership should be linked so you can automatically cross-reference this information and track activity.

-With the adoption of tablet devices among corporate governance and legal professionals, the system must also be optimized for mobile technology.
+With many corporate governance and legal professionals working in hybrid environments or on-the go, the system must also be optimized for mobile technology.

 Proactive ongoing support